filisko/absence-hours-reporting-bash/README.md

 # watch all tests
 ./watch.sh tests

-# watch one specific test (probably what you want first)
+# watch one specific test (probably what you want at first)
 ./watch.sh tests/run.test.sh
 ```